MajeedKazemi/code-rails/packages/evaluation/README.md

 ## Prerequisites

 1. `LANGCHAIN_API_KEY` environment variable must be set to the API key for the LangSmith API.
-2. `python3 -m venv venv` to create a virtual environment.
+2. Run `python3 -m venv venv` to create a virtual environment.
-3. `source venv/bin/activate` to activate the virtual environment.
+3. Run `source venv/bin/activate` to activate the virtual environment.
-4. `pip install -r requirements.txt` to install the required Python packages.
+4. Run `pip install -r requirements.txt` to install the required Python packages.
-5. `yarn` to install the required Node packages.
+5. Run `yarn` to install the required Node packages.

 ## LangSmith Dataset Generation